Leatherwork Essential Skills Weekend

-What you will do in the practical session (across 2 days/14 hours):
+What you will do in the practical sessions (across 2 days/14 hours):

-Saturday – Belt making in detail (you will never look at a belt the same way again!):
+Saturday – Tutors: Berian Neville-Webber and Giles Charnaud – Belt making in detail (you will never look at a belt the same way again):

 - Cutting leather from the hide and calculating important measurements